Roy Wilkins Park: Later years

 NYC Parks released a plan in 2017 to restore the stage for $450,000, as part of a participatory-budgeting process wherein residents voted on projects that needed the most funding.
 A reconstruction of the park's track and field facility was finished in 2018.
 The next year, $2 million was allocated for upgrades to Nautilus Playground.
 NYC Parks also planned to renovate the Family Center's gymnasium starting in March 2020, but this was delayed due to the COVID-19 pandemic.
-The SQPA maintained the park until October 2021, when NYC Parks took over.
-The SQPA was attempting to regain control of Roy Wilkins Park by December 2022, though community members expressed skepticism about the association's ability to operate the park.
+The SQPA maintained the park until October 2021, when NYC Parks took over; the SQPA was attempting to regain control of Roy Wilkins Park by the next year.
+The office of mayor Bill de Blasio also allocated $92 million in 2021 for a new recreation center, which would be located between 116th Avenue and Baisley Boulevard, with a gym and multipurpose spaces.
+A request for proposals for the recreation center was launched in 2024, and a design-build contract for the recreation center was awarded the next year.
+The SQPA also regained control of the park in early 2025.
+By then, the park was in a state of neglect; the existing recreation center had a nonfunctioning ceiling system and missing ceiling tiles.

 Events and programming

 Over the years, Roy Wilkins Park has held numerous events such as concerts; by 1999, the park's programs were drawing 100,000 visitors per year.
 Festivals have included the Groovin in the Park Festival, an annual event with reggae and R&B music, as well as Jamaican Jerk Festival, a Caribbean cuisine and culture event.
 The park also hosts events such as yoga and fitness challenges and a music program.
 Since 2003, Roy Wilkins Recreation Center has also hosted the annual Art Exhibit at Roy Wilkins Park, showing work from black artists.
 In the past, Roy Wilkins Park has also hosted such events as the Family Festival, a "Celebrating the Environment" festival, and the Queens Jazz Festival.